dariolupo/Daze_Theme/README.md

   - 40-60 = 3 stars
   - 60-80 = 4 stars
   - 80-100 = 5 stars

-- As of 2.3, half-stars are now visible.
-This is the logic:
+  As of version 2.3, half-stars are now possible.
+This is the new logic:
   - 10-20 = 0.5 star
   - 20-30 = 1 star
   - 30-40 = 1.5 stars